 Johnson credits the strategy's steady returns to a disciplined research and decision-making process that pursues only a limited number of deals at a time, mostly in the States and a few in Europe.
-He explains, "greater deal exposure doesn't correlate to superior returns; but M&A involving targets valued at more than \$1 billion, about China granting regulatory approval required due to the country's supply chain links to both companies."
-Ramius had made the deal a core position.
-Targeting significant exposure to only a limited number of larger deals produces a concentrated fund.
-"There might be anywhere from 100 to 150 deals happening at a given time," says Johnson, "but our top 10 positions typically represent from 50% to 70% of book."
-He then adds
+He explains, "greater deal exposure doesn't correlate to superior returns; but M&A involving targets valued at more than \$1 billion, years through 2021, its annualized returns of 7.54% billion, the largest chip deal ever, is an extreme example. were nearly 2 full percentage points higher than the